Understanding Coronavirus COVID-19 and It’s Impact

 Coronavirus COVID-19

 Within the UK, there is general freedom to travel.
 Government restrictions related to Covid that were previously in place have been lifted.
-However, some guidelines may be implemented locally in public or work places, such as a request to wear face coverings.
+As cases of Covid continue, good personal hygiene is an essential step to reducing risk of infection.

 If you are travelling internationally, please be mindful that local rules at your destination may be different from those at your home location.
 You must comply with local rules at all times.
 Read the guidance on international travel.